The United States Marshals Service for the District of New Mexico has been conducting Operation “Alpha and Omega,” in New Mexico.

 These warrants will include, but are not specifically limited to; probation violators, parole retake warrants, and other gang-related fugitives with felony warrants.

-(Learn More about the United States Marshals hosted by John Walsh.
-Courtesy of WebDevelop and YouTube)
+(Learn More about the US Marshals Service, courtesy of Shane T. McCoy and YouTube)

 Since starting the operation the United States Marshals Service along with its Task Force partners have arrested 28 fugitives with gang connections.